Anderboi/Anderboi/README.md

 - 👋 Hi, I’m Andrei Upalauneu
-- 🌱 I’m currently learning React js and Vue js
+- 🌱 I’m currently learning React js and a TypeScript
 - 📫 How to reach me: email - upolovnew@gmail.com

 For a long time I was an architect, but I always wanted to code.